-28 § 4-9.04 IMPLEMENT JLARC RECOMMENDATIONS
+§ 4-9.04 IMPLEMENT JLARC RECOMMENDATIONS

-- 29 a.
-The Boards of Visitors at each Virginia public four-year higher education institution, to the extent practicable, shall: - 30 1. require their institutions to clearly list the amount of the athletic fee on their website's tuition and fees information page.
-The - page should include a link to the State Council of Higher Education for Virginia's tuition and fee information.
+- a.
+The Boards of Visitors at each Virginia public four-year higher education institution, to the extent practicable, shall: - 1. require their institutions to clearly list the amount of the athletic fee on their website's tuition and fees information page.
+The page should include a link to the State Council of Higher Education for Virginia's tuition and fee information.
 The boards should consider requiring institutions to list the major components of all mandatory fees, including the portion attributable to athletics, on a separate page attached to student invoices; - 2. assess the feasibility and impact of raising additional revenue through campus recreation and fitness enterprises to reduce reliance on mandatory student fees.
-The assessments should address the feasibility and impact of raising additional revenue through charging for specialized programs and services, expanding membership, and/or charging all users of recreation facilities; - 38 3. direct staff to perform a comprehensive review of the institution's organizational structure, including an analysis of spans of control and a review of staff activities and workload, and identify opportunities to streamline the organizational structure. - 40 Boards should further direct staff to implement the recommendations of the review to streamline their organizational structures 41 where possible; - 42 4. require periodic reports on average and median spans of control and the number of supervisors with six or fewer direct43 reports; - 5. direct staff to revise human resource policies to eliminate unnecessary supervisory positions by developing standards that establish and promote broader spans of control.
-The new policies and standards should (i) set an overall target span of control for the institution, (ii) set a minimum number of direct reports per supervisor, with guidelines for exceptions, (iii) define the - 47 circumstances that necessitate the use of a supervisory position, (iv) prohibit the establishment of supervisory positions for the 48 purpose of recruiting or retaining employees, and (v) establish a periodic review of departments where spans of control are - purpose of recruiting or retaining employees, and (v) establish a periodic review of departments where spans of control at - 49 unusually narrow; and,
+The assessments should address the feasibility and impact of raising additional revenue through charging for specialized programs and services, expanding membership, and/or charging all users of recreation facilities; - 3. direct staff to perform a comprehensive review of the institution's organizational structure, including an analysis of spans of control and a review of staff activities and workload, and identify opportunities to streamline the organizational structure.
+Boards should further direct staff to implement the recommendations of the review to streamline their organizational structures where possible; - 4. require periodic reports on average and median spans of control and the number of supervisors with six or fewer direct reports; - 5. direct staff to revise human resource policies to eliminate unnecessary supervisory positions by developing standards that establish and promote broader spans of control.
+The new policies and standards should (i) set an overall target span of control for the institution, (ii) set a minimum number of direct reports per supervisor, with guidelines for exceptions, (iii) define the circumstances that necessitate the use of a supervisory position, (iv) prohibit the establishment of supervisory positions for the purpose of recruiting or retaining employees, and (v) establish a periodic review of departments where spans of control are unusually narrow; and,